 Assemblage Artists Who Taunt the Mood and Perception

 Although the very first examples of assemblage art come from the oeuvre of one Pablo Picasso circa 1912-1914, and of course in form of Marcel Duchamp’s readymades, the word in relation to arts wasn’t introduced until the early 1950s, when one of the first “official” assemblage artists, Jean Dubuffet, created a series of collages of butterfly wings.
 Floating between painting and sculpture, this form of expression had to create its own definition, and so it became the art of assembling, of making artistic compositions using all kinds of found materials and objects, from junk and scraps to paper, wood, stone and much more.
-In fact, assemblage is often described as collage taken one step further – although it is sometimes hard to tell the difference between a richly composed collage and an assemblage that is modest in quantity of its elements.
+In fact, assemblage art is often described as collage taken one step further – although it is sometimes hard to tell the difference between a richly composed collage and an assemblage that is modest in quantity of its elements.

-Assemblage – Turning Objects into Art
+Assemblage Art – Turning Objects into Artworks

 The technique of assemblage found many practitioners across several significant avant-garde movements of the 20th century, such as Cubism, through the aforementioned Picasso constructions, Dadaism, through Kurt Schwitters’ “merz”, Surrealism in the three-dimensional works of Man Ray, and of course Neo-Dada and Arte Povera win the 1950s and 60s, the period of its peek, with the groundbreaking pieces by Jasper Johns and Robert Rauschenberg.
 In 1961, assemblage creators were put in the spotlight at the Museum of Modern Art and The Art of Assemblage exhibit curated by William C. Seitz.
 The show helped establish assemblages as a proper art form by putting on display the works of many great names that you will also find on this list.

-Here are the pivotal assemblage artists and their most notable works of assembled art.
+Scroll down to see the pivotal assemblage artists and their most notable works of assembled art.